List of Hill Street Blues characters: Other characters

 Introduced as the Captain in charge of Vice when it was based out of the Midtown Precinct.
 He is a tough cop with a New England accent, and was a former "drinking buddy" of Furillo before Furillo swore off alcohol.
-Fuchs is not well respected by his superiors or his officers, who consider being under Fuchs' command a license to do anything they want.
+Fuchs is not well respected by his superiors or his own people, who consider being under Fuchs' command a license for officers to do anything they want.
 His department is found to be pervasively corrupt, leading to its dissolution.
 Fuchs quits rather than be fired and sets up his own private investigation firm.
 Fuchs attempts to kill Mayor Cleveland and then suffers a heart attack while trying to flee to Saint Louis, Missouri; he dies in the hospital.